mklabs/backnode/readme.md

 	* params from req.params are retrieved from the request and pass to the handler function when invoked (`action: function(param, secondParam){}`)
 	* router instance is given req, res object and next function.
 Updated on incoming request.
 		* ex to end the response from a router: this.res.end('Response ended');
+* Views: Views are not templates themselves.
+They're a control class that handles the presentation for a model.
+However, in a node context, They don't take tag, el, className, ...
+* Models & Collections: As long as Backbone.sync is correctly implemented (example in this repo use the filesystem), works pretty fine.

 ## Special Thanks